Skip to Content

 Notification Destinations

-Creating a notification destination
+Creating a Notification Destination

-2. Navigate to the Notification Destinations section.
+2. Open the Notification destinations section.

 3. Click Add notification destination.